patidarmanoj10/LayerZeroCallbackExample/README.md

-# LayerZeroCallBackExample
+# LayerZero Callback Example

+## Payload from Chain A to Chain B to Chain A

-This is POC about how to use Layerzero bridge to send callback cross chain.
+This is POC about how to use Layerzero bridge to send payload and received callback to source chain.
 The PingPong contract send message to destination chain.
-When destination chain receive message from bridge then it send back acknowledgement to source chain.
+When destination chain receive the message from bridge then it send back acknowledgement to source chain.
-Caller pays the gas cost in native token on source destination.
-This fee includes the gas cost of source chain, destination chain and callback of source chain.
+Caller pays the gas cost in native token on source chain.
+This fee includes the gas cost of method execution on source chain, destination chain and callback to source chain.

 Tx1: Chain A - Send payload to chain B.